 For comparison the Brookes Cascadia trail shoe weights 1.8 lbs.

 photo below May 2022 (3.5 years wear)

 This is where this shoe fits into the groove.
 I will give it a 4.8 out of a 5 in this department.
 This is a perfect shoe for hiking a trail in a warm climate.
 From swamps to sand dunes to mountain ridges – this shoe will excel in all terrains.
 This is where I want to wear a sturdy lugged trail shoe – vs a heavier clunky boot.

 Brad McLeod is married with two kids and an all around average family guy.

-He coaches athletes all over the world and his SGPT motivational audios have been downloaded in over 30 countries.
+He helps Veterans and athletes all over the world reach their goals .
 He grew up in Tallahassee, Florida and despite training all the wrong ways – made it to Navy SEAL training in Coronado, California.